Go2SleepD/CSharp-game-Scripts/README.md

 # Planets-game
 For own scripts, which already in-game use.

+In this game you should protect planets from collision of each over by drag them away.

 Here is list of all scripts, which used in game:
 1) DragAndDrop
 2) Menu